ibm-cloud-docs/vpc/lb-create.md

         * **Type**: The type of information to be evaluated by the rule: the name of the host from which the request originated, an HTTP header field, or a path in the URL.
         * **Value**: The value to be matched.
         * **Key**: The name of the HTTP header field to evaluate, if the rule type is **Header**.
 For example, to match a cookie in the HTTP header, enter **Cookie** for the key.

 ## Creating an application load balancer from the CLI
 {: #lb-cli-creating-network-load-balancer}
 {: cli}

 The following example illustrates using the CLI to create an {{site.data.keyword.alb_full}} (ALB).
 In this example, it is in front of one VPC virtual server instance (ID `0716_6acdd058-4607-4463-af08-d4999d983945`) running a TCP server that listens on port 9090.
 The load balancer has a front-end listener, which allows secure access to the TCP server.

-To create an application load balancer by using the CLI, follow these steps:
+To create an application load balancer from the CLI, follow these steps:

 1. Set up your [CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).